Key concepts & syntax

 Known issues

-but instead using a lout database to collect the
+but instead using an output database to collect the

 luna s.lst nsrr01 sig=ECG,EMG -o out.db -s HEADERS